tjmcode/MITxPRO-BadBankCapstone/README.md

 ## Future Development

-* 0.6
+* 0.7
-    * Correct issue with 'Send Money' if attempted during first session during Account creation.
+    * Add a 2nd method of Authentication.

 ## License